Splines/typst-powerpoint/README.md

 ## Sideload into PowerPoint
 1. PowerPoint → File → Options → Trust Center → Trust Center Settings → Trusted Add-in Catalogs.
-2. Add a Shared Folder catalog pointing to this repo (where `web/manifest.xml` lives) and check “Show in Menu.” (this requires the folder to be shared as a network folder so that the Catalog URL will be something like `\\your-device\path\to\repo\web`)
+2. Add a Shared Folder catalog pointing to this repo (where `web/manifest.xml` lives) and check "Show in Menu." (this requires the folder to be shared as a network folder so that the Catalog URL will be something like `\\your-device\path\to\repo\web`.
+On Windows, you can share a folder by right-clicking it in File Explorer, selecting "Properties," going to the "Sharing" tab, and clicking "Advanced Sharing..." and "Share this folder".
+Follow the prompts to share the folder on your network.)
 3. Restart PowerPoint → Home → Add-ins → Advanced → pick the Typst add-in.
-4. Open the taskpane; wait for “Insert / Update” once WASM loads.
+4. Open the taskpane; wait for "Insert / Update" once WASM loads.

 ## Usage
 - Enter Typst code (e.g. `$a^2 + b^2 = c^2$`) and click **Insert / Update** to place an SVG on the current slide.